exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Put any hardcoded hash in a configuration file, a database or a environnement variable.
+* Put any hardcoded hash in a configuration file, a database or a environment variable.
 An external source.

 +-------------+----------------------------------------------------------------------------------------+
 | Short name  | Structures/NoHardcodedHash                                                             |